At Pike Fold we celebrate all areas of achievement including attendance.

 Every week we have an assembly to celebrate class attendance for the previous week.
 The top 3 classes will be put on the school website.

-At the end of the term we celebrate with all the children who achieved the school target of 97% or above.
-If your child attends 97% or more for the term they receive a medal and if they attend for 97% or more of the time for the WHOLE year they not only receive a medal but go on an attendance trip!
+At the end of each term we celebrate with all the children who achieved the school target of 97% or above.
+If your child attends 97% or more for the term they receive a medal and if they attend for 97% or more of the time for the WHOLE year they not only receive a medal but go on an attendance trip too!

 One of the most important things you can do for your child's future is to make sure they are in school on time, every day!